russellpropert/Eye-Exercise/README.md

 This exercise displays a set of eyes that follow the movement of your mouse.
 The project was built with HTML, CSS, and JavaScript.

 ## How To Run
-Fork the repository (button in upper left) and clone it to your machine.
-Drag the index.html file into your browser window.
+Fork the repository, clone it to your machine, and drag the index.html file into your browser window.
 The exercise can also be run from [here](https://russellpropert.github.io/eye-exercise/index.html).

 ## Future Improvements
 Adding an object that follows the mouse clicks of the user and making the eyes follow the object instead of the mouse pointer.